Sensex falls 1 pct on worries about reforms, growth

 "In addition to global factors, domestic issues should take a toll on growth in India," Rohini Malkani, economist at Citi India, said in a report.

-Reliance Industries, which has the heaviest weight on the main index, fell 2.4 percent after the energy major said it began arbitration proceedings against the government to keep its entitlement to recover costs related to KG-D6 block, off India's east coast.
+Reliance Industries (RELI.NS), which has the heaviest weight on the main index, fell 2.4 percent after the energy major said it began arbitration proceedings against the government to keep its entitlement to recover costs related to KG-D6 block, off India's east coast.

 The company said in a statement late on Monday it was concerned by media reports the oil ministry would seek to restrict the amount the company takes out towards cost recovery from its revenues from sale of gas produced from the D1 and D3 fields in the block.

-Mobile operator Bharti Airtel fell 3.6 percent, while software bellwether Infosys shed 1.45 percent and ICICI Bank lost 2.1 percent.
+Mobile operator Bharti Airtel (BRTI.NS) fell 3.6 percent, while software bellwether Infosys (INFY.NS) shed 1.45 percent and ICICI Bank (ICBK.NS) lost 2.1 percent.

 Euro zone finance ministers are set to meet later on Tuesday to approve detailed operational rules for the region's bailout fund, paving the way for a 440 billion euro facility to draw cash from investors.